-Elect. #33, 34 - Practice your duty as a citizen by clean up or conservation of our resources
+Elect. #33, 34 - Practice your duty as a citizen by clean up or conservation of our resources materials - how does this improve your community and show good citizenship?

 Elect. #35 - Play one of the games from this packet outdoors with your family or den.